How to pronounce That's definitely not what I meant. in American English

 Start here

-In casual American English, "That's definitely not what I meant" sounds like "dhats DEH-fuh-nuht-lee NAHT wuht ahy MEHNT".
-Three things happen here, and the headline one is the Unreleased Stops: the final stop consonant closes without a puff of air.
+Americans pronounce "That's definitely not what I meant" as "dhats DEH-fuh-nuht-lee NAHT wuht ahy MEHNT" in casual speech.
+Three things bend the textbook pronunciation.
+The headline is the Unreleased Stops — the final stop consonant closes without a puff of air.
+You'll hear it on definitely and again on not — a hallmark of natural-sounding American speech.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.